COVID-19 Update: Best Practices and Approaches for Addressing Relocation Impact

 To date, Cartus clients are taking varying approaches to manage through and support employees during the crisis:

-- Delaying assignment start dates into the APAC region.
+- Delaying assignment start dates into affected regions, where possible.

 - Completing cost analyses on home leaves for affected employees to help inform decisions around evacuation policies.

 - Providing a one-time allowance to expatriates to assist with needs that may arise or offering danger/hardship premiums to supplement anticipated price increases due to limited supplies.

 - Analyzing remote locations to determine if location-specific support for supplies are needed.